 - Miranda programming language first appeared in 1985

 - See also: krc, ml, hope, clean, haskell, c, unix, iswim, occam, python, pascal

-- I have 32 facts about Miranda programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Miranda programming language not answered here?
+Email me and let me know how I can help.